aronkahrs-us/LivoScore/README.md

 ## Introduction

+I developed this in 2022 to enhance the quality of my girlfriend's volleyball matches.
+As a one-person team streaming the matches, it was challenging to manage both the camera and the score simultaneously.
+This solution, though imperfect, worked for me at the time.
+Recently, I rediscovered it and decided to release it publicly, hoping that someone else might find it useful.

 LivoScore provides graphics automation for volleyball matches.
 If you are streaming a match and its scoreboard is live on [DataProject's WCM](https://dataproject.com/Products/EU/en/Volleyball/WCM), you can automate the scoreboard and stats graphics.
 It is compatible with vMix and OBS.

 **Disclaimer:** This version may not work with OBS.
 Development initially targeted OBS but transitioned to vMix, so OBS support may be limited or broken.